givemesomefaces/githelper/includes/pluginDescription.md

-### GitHelper is a JetBrains IDE plugin, such as IntelliJ IDEA, that allows for Git or GitLab operations on multiple repositories simultaneously.
+### GitHelper is a plugin for JetBrains IDEs, such as IntelliJ IDEA, that enables Git or GitLab operations on multiple repositories simultaneously.
 ### Features:

 - Supports checking out the same branch for multiple local or remote repositories simultaneously.